|

 grain.
 Feeding them a grain-based diet can cause digestive upset and

 early deterioration.
-Therefore, we recommend that you feed your Bengal a
+Therefore we recommend Feeding your Bengal Cat a

 grain-free cat food.
-True, grain-free foods are more expensive than
+Grain-free foods are little more expensive than

 Check the ingredient list on your cat